An 11-Year-Old Boy Is Seeking A Ban On ‘PUBG’

-A young boy in India has made a big move by petitioning the Bombay High Court to issue a ban on popular shooter Battle Royale game, PlayerUnknown’s Battlegrounds (PUBG), according to a report from MSN News.
-Eleven-year-old, Ahad Nizam, has filed a public interest litigation with a little help from his mother.
+A young boy in India has made a big move by petitioning the Bombay High Court to issue a ban on popular shooter battle royale game, PlayerUnknown’s Battlegrounds (PUBG), according to a report from MSN News.
+Eleven-year-old Ahad Nizam has filed a public interest litigation with a little help from his mother.
 Nizam believes the game “promotes violence, aggression, and cyber-bullying” and isn’t healthy for children.

 “The petition has also sought a direction to the central government to form an Online Ethics Review Committee for periodical checking of such violence-oriented online content,” the petitioner’s lawyer said.